mcobery/spring-boot-starter-request-correlation/README.md

 ## Applications

 The extension itself simply gives you means to propagate the information.
-How you going to use it is up to you.
+How you use it is up to you.

 For instance, you can apply this information to your logging MDC map.
 You can achieve that by registering `RequestCorrelationInterceptor` bean.
 The `RequestCorrelationInterceptor` gives you only an entry point so that any fallowing operation would be able to access the correlation identifier.
 You may also use Spring's [HandlerInterceptor](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/HandlerInterceptor.html) and set the value there.

+For example:

 ```java
 @Bean